 This medication passes into breast milk.
 Breast-feeding while using this drug is not recommended.
 Consult your doctor before breast-feeding.

 Headache, nausea, vomiting, diarrhea, abdominal pain, heartburn, and dizziness may occur.
 Talk with your doctor if you have a severe headache when you first start taking this medication.
 Your doctor may change your dose for the first week to lessen headache.
 If any of these effects persist or worsen, tell your doctor or pharmacist promptly.

 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 Tell your doctor right away if you have any serious side effects, including: easy bleeding/bruising, uncontrolled bleeding from gums or nose, fast/slow/irregular heartbeat, loss of appetite, dark urine, yellowing eyes/skin, unusual tiredness, unusual weakness.

-This drug may infrequently cause serious bleeding from the stomach or intestines.
+This drug may rarely cause serious bleeding from the stomach or intestines.
 If you notice any of the following serious side effects, stop taking this medication and consult your doctor or pharmacist right away: black stools, vomit that looks like coffee grounds, persistent stomach/abdominal pain.

 Get medical help right away if you have any very serious side effects, including: fainting, symptoms of a heart attack (such as chest/jaw/left arm pain, shortness of breath, unusual sweating), signs of bleeding in the brain or stroke (such as weakness on one side of the body, slurred speech, sudden vision changes, confusion).

 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.